Code-Institute-Submissions/robinoldman-project-1-embroidery_JanResub/README.md

 4. Change the current working directory to the location where you want the cloned directory.
 5. type git clone, and then paste the URL you copied earlier.

+## HOW TO UPDATE
+1. 'git add .' to add
+2. 'git commit -m' to comment and commit
+3. 'git push' to push  onto git hub

 ## FORKING

 Forking the GitHub Repository